-Applicants must be willing to be an active participant in all five in-person events (three in the Bay Area, one in Durham, NC and the TBD industry event) and are encouraged to participate in the five informal convenings.
+Applicants must be an active participant in all five in-person events (three in the Bay Area, one in Durham, NC and the TBD industry event) and are encouraged to participate in the five informal convenings.
 In-person events will each be two to three days long, while webinars will be three to five hours long.
 Applicants must commit to citing BAVC along with other major funders of the project that they develop through MediaMaker (such as in project credits, in any “About,” “Funders,” or “Sponsors” page of a project web site) with BAVC logo and link; and must commit to participating in the production of a short promotional case study video about their project (with assistance from a BAVC-trained intern, provided through the in kind award).
 Each fellow must also write one guest blog about their project and complete the program evaluation to receive their stipend.
-Note: These commitments are all designed to “help us help you” as a fellow, and we frequently use these materials to gain exposure opportunities for your project at conferences, public forums, funder presentations, and other events.
+[Note: These commitments are all designed to “help us help you” as a Fellow, and we frequently use these materials to gain exposure opportunities for your project at conferences, public forums, funder presentations, and other events.]

 Do I have to complete my film during the year of my Fellowship?